PauloRadatz/py_dss_interface/README.rst

 .. end-badges

-opendsspy is a Windows Python package providing access to OpenDSS direct dll version of OpenDSS.
+py-dss-interface is a Windows Python package providing access to OpenDSS direct dll version of OpenDSS.

 * Free software: MIT license